DanielLarsenNZ/talks/docs/refactoring_db.md

     ◆ CODE  ◆ DB   ↗
       READY   READY

-* See below for Code Ready and DB Ready roadmaps
+* See below for Code Ready and DB Ready roadmaps.
 * Once code and DB changes have been made and tooling is in place, and the new multi-tenancy DB is in Production, a pilot group of tenants are migrated to "canary" the system.
 * When the system is stable it is ready for new tenants (customers).
 From this date all new tenants